 Description

-• a "simple search" allows you to perform a search based on scientific names
+• A "simple search" allows you to perform a search based on scientific names.

-• an "advanced search" allows you to perform a search based on scientific names, common names, collector names, or family names.
+• An "advanced search" allows you to perform a search based on scientific names, common names, collector names, or family names.
 It also enables you to restrict your search by choosing institutions, collections, countries, localities and multimedia contents.

-1. some basic system/networking administration knowledge
+1. Some basic system/networking administration knowledge

-2. minor Python knowledges would be a plus
+2. Minor Python knowledges would be a plus

-• Python (version >=2.4)
+• Python (version 2.4 or higher)

-• Cherrypy, a pythonic web application framework (2.2 <=version <= 3.0)
+• Cherrypy, a pythonic web application framework (2.2 <= version <= 3.0)

-• Kid templates are used (version >= 0.9.2)
+• Kid templates (version >= 0.9.2)

 • psycopg, a python module used to query Postgresql databases